Facebook CEO causes EU stink ahead of trip

 Zuckerberg's contrition tour comes a few days before new EU data protection rules, the General Data Protection Regulation (GDPR), enter into force on 25 May.

-The GDPR could see Facebook fined billions for future data violations amid fears that firms could do in the EU what Cambridge Analytica did in the US vote in 2016.
+The GDPR could see Facebook fined billions for future data violations amid fears that others could do in the EU what Cambridge Analytica did in the US vote in 2016.

 Facebook is already under fire from regulators in France and Germany for publishing fake news at election time.